 Pupil Premium

-• Free school meals
+• Pupils eligible for free school meals

-• Pupils with a parent who is
+• Pupils with a parent who:

-• Serving in HM Armed Forces
+• is currently serving in HM Armed Forces

 Pupil Premium and Strategy